MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 ## Support for Azure Functions

 You can use Teams Toolkit to integrate [Azure Functions](/azure/azure-functions/functions-overview) capabilities into building apps.
 You can focus on the pieces of code that matter, and Azure Functions handles the rest.
-Azure Functions allows you to implement:
+Azure Functions provides "compute on-demand" in two significant ways:

-1. System logic into your readily available blocks of code.
+1. Allows you to implement system's logic into your readily available blocks of code.
 These blocks are called functions.
-1. As the requests increases, Azure Functions meets the requirement with as many resources and function instances as necessary.
+1. Meets the requirement with as many resources and function instances as necessary as the requests increase.

 Azure Functions integrates with an array of [cloud services](add-resource.md#types-of-cloud-resources) to provide feature-rich implementations.
 The following are the common scenarios for Azure Functions: